Real Chat Meet new people, send direct messages, chat and build real connections with Elele.

 Planning a Safe First Meeting

 You've chatted, you've video called, and now you're ready to meet.
-Here's how to make that first date as safe as it is exciting:
+Here's how to make that first date as safe as it is exciting.
+For more detailed first date planning, check out our ultimate first date guide:

 Location Matters